chung-leong/conradish-x/README.md

 ![Complete view](doc/img/filter-2.jpg)

 Filtered contents will appear in red.
-Contents that Conradish deemed questionable will pulsate in yellow (in the example above, the line "*Catch up on the developing stories making headlines.*" is probably not something you want to keep).
+Contents that Conradish deemed questionable will pulsate in yellow.
+In the example above, the line "*Catch up on the developing stories making headlines.*" is probably not something you want to keep.

 Click on a section to either restore or hide it.
 When you're done, press **Ctrl-Shift-H** again.

 ## Printing